 Blog on 1Password Blog

 Each year, we welcome around 60 ambitious interns who help drive our mission while growing their skills and networks.
 Kavya’s story is one we had to share.
-From building a wellness app with Passage by 1Password to landing an internship and learning to lead with confidence, this is her full-circle journey launching her career with 1Password.Get to know KavyaIntroduce yourself and tell us what you’re studying.Hey!
+From building a wellness app to landing an internship and learning to lead with confidence, this is her full-circle journey launching her career with 1Password.Get to know KavyaIntroduce yourself and tell us what you’re studying.Hey!
 I’m Kavya, a third-year student at UBC majoring in Mathematics with a minor in Computer Science.What do you enjoy doing for fun?Funny story – I actually started as a business major.
 I took an introductory computer science course just for the experience, and I unexpectedly discovered a real passion for CS, problem-solving, and tech.
 That’s what led me to switch into math.Outside of school, I love going on hikes.
 I’ve been trying to do one every week this summer.
 I also love going to the gym, spending my evenings cooking with music on, and baking.
-A couple of personal goals I’m w
+A couple of personal goals I’m working toward are learning

 記事のアイキャッチ画像